-In Memoriam: A Reflection of Eberhard Zeidler (1926–2022) and His Legacy From Architecture Student and Toronto Waterfront Resident
+In Memoriam: A Reflection on Eberhard Zeidler (1926–2022) and His Legacy

 “The city isn’t just an artistic element but [one] that it is full of life,” remarked Eberhard Zeidler in a 1998 interview with the Canadian Urban Institute.
 “You have to understand [it] before you can work within it.”
-True to form, one of the nation’s most revered architects practiced exactly what he preached, and to great effect through this design ideology, before concluding a well-decorated, 70-year-long profession.
+As one of the nation’s most revered architects, he practiced what he preached.
+He produced some of the city’s best hits, from the retail scene to the hospital setting, before passing on January 7, 2022, after a nearly 70-year-long career.

 Full of life, spanning an entire block between two major streets, the structure anchors and animates its surroundings, resembling an interior boulevard in and of itself.
 Adept at incorporating substantial technical components, Zeidler’s glorious atrium structure, moreover, set not only a precedent for what commercial architecture could be but also the tone for strong strategies around optimal occupant comfort and efficiency within a mixed-use framework.